Fringe for Free 2026

 ART IN THE OCTAGON - High Peak Artists Family Friendly

-Don’t miss this free Fringe Award nominated art extravaganza!
-Over 30 exhibition stands in the Octagon.
-Meet award-winning artists and makers from the High Peak Artists group with special guest artists.
+Don’t miss this Fringe Award-nominated art extravaganza in the iconic Octagon!
+Meet award-winning artists and makers from the High Peak Artists group with special guest artists Rob Wilson and Clare Allan.
 Demonstrations in oils, pastels, watercolours, silk painting, stained glass, wood turning, photography, printmaking, jewellery, ceramics, textiles and lots more.

 Pavilion Gardens – Octagon (33d) Map 13-15 Jul 10am to 5pm Free Comments